 Belize has a relatively well established medical care delivery system both at the private and public sector level.
-Government operates hospitals or poly clinics in every major city and town and in other major population centers such as large villages.
+Government operates hospitals or polyclinics in every major city and town and in other major population centers and villages.

-Belize City offers the highest level of medical care in the country due of course to the large population and client base, close to 100,000 taking into account suburban areas such as Vista Del Mar, Ladyville and Ambergris Caye.
+Belize City offers the highest level of medical care due to concentrated population and client base.
 Several dental and private medical, lab and diagnostic facilities are available in this urban center.
 Most any serious medical problems can be treated at Belize’s main referral hospital, the Karl Heusner Memorial Hospital (Princess Margaret Drive, Tel.
 501-223-1548).

 The public hospitals provide basic medical specialties: internal medicine, surgery, pediatrics and OB-GYN.
 Karl Heusner Memorial also provides neurology, ENT, physiotherapy, orthopedic surgery and several other services.
 The quality of these hospitals varies considerably.
-Karl Heusner Memorial – named after a prominent Belize City German physician in colonial era Belize opened in 1997 and has modern equipment, such as a CAT-scan, though some Belizeans and expats complain that even this hospital is chronically short of supplies, and the imaging equipment is often non functional.
-It is not uncommon for patients at this main referral hospital to be told they need to do certain lab tests at a private facility as the hospital laboratory has run out of a reagent or a piece of equipment is non functional.
-Adding to the KHMH’s woes is a politically controlled board of directors and the load it must handle from the high crime rate in Belize City.
+Karl Heusner Memorial named after a Belize City German physician in colonial era Belize opened in 1997 and has modern equipment, such as a CAT-scan.

 In addition to these public hospitals and clinics, the country has three private hospitals La Loma Luz Hospital, a private institution run by the Seventh Day Adventist mission in Santa Elena near San Ignacio, Belize Medical Associates, a private facility in Belize City, and Universal Health Services also in Belize City.
 Altogether these private hospitals have about 100 hospital beds.